mkandes/naked-singularity/README.md

 singularity pull shub://mkandes/naked-singularity:ubuntu-18.04
 ```

+[Singularity Hub has been archived](https://vsoch.github.io/2021/singularity-hub-archive).
+At least for the time being, naked-singularity definition
+files that rely on containers that were built and hosted on Singularity
+Hub prior to it being archived will continue to pull in these container
+dependencies and build properly.
+Alternative container build and hosting
+options for all future work are still under consideration.

 ## Status

 A work in progress.
-But an important note on the immediate future ...

-The future availablity of Singularity Hub is currently unknown and
-may be slated for retirement as early as April 2021.
-If and when
-Singularity Hub is retired, the current set of naked-sinularity
-definition files will be affected due to the recent move in the past
-year to using a layered dependency chain of multiple containers built
-and hosted on Singularity Hub.
-Alternative container build and hosting
-options are currently under consideration.
-This upcoming change will
-likely affect how a given container's dependency chain is rebuilt and
-supported long-term.

 ## Contribute

 If you would like to contribute one of your own Singularity container